AmitPaz12/TalkAppChat-CLIENT/README.md

 ### Login

-In this screen you'll have to enter User-name and Password according to the Login infomation below.
+In this screen you'll have to enter User-name and Password.
 Click "Login" button and you'll automaticlly be transmitted to your chats. if you don't have an account - click "sign up" and you'll be transmitted to the Register screen.